StackVista/stackstate-docs/use/concepts/relations.md

 ![Grouped relation details](/.gitbook/assets/v51_grouped_relation_details.png)

-The **Grouped relation details** tab is shown in the StackState UI right panel when a grouped relation is selected in the topology visualizer.
+Select a grouped relation in the topology visualizer to display detailed information about it in the right panel details tab - **Grouped relation details**.
 This shows all direct and indirect relations included in the group.
-From here, you can click on a component or relation between components to open the associated **Component details** tab, **Direct relation details** tab or **Indirect relation details** tab with detailed information about the selected component or relation.
+From here, you can click on a component, or a relation between components, to open its associated details tab - **Component details**, **Direct relation details** or **Indirect relation details**.

 ## Relation details